jrudar/Triglav/README.md

        Regression, and Mutual Information.
 The second round only uses the Extra Trees Classifier.

-    3) A beta-binomial distribution is used to calculate p-values.
+    3) A binomial distribution is used to calculate p-values.
+User can specify the 'p' parameter of the distribution.

     4) A two-step correction for p-values is used.